phase2/behat-drupal-extension/README.md

 This extension provides Behat integration with Drupal CMS projects.
 It provides:

-* DrupalAwareInterface, which provides a Drupal service for your contexts.
-This Drupal service can bootstrap and refresh Drupal between scenarios.
 * DrupalMinkContext, which provides some useful step definitions for common Drupal functions, such as creating users and logging in.